NorthOC/thefriendlyskies.github.io/content/article/d-b-cooper-case.md

 ### [William J. Pratt Gossett](https://www.reddit.com/r/dbcooper/comments/1swme8p/i_think_db_cooper_was_william_gossett/)

 Gossett was a former Army Ranger and Marine with extensive parachute and survival training.
-According to his sons, he confessed to the hijacking and even possessed keys to a safety deposit box that held the money.
+According to his sons, he confessed to the hijacking and said that he possessed keys to a safety deposit box that held the money.
 However, the FBI never formally linked him to the case, and he was seen as an obsessive admirer of the crime.

 ### [Sheridan Peterson](https://www.oregonlive.com/history/2021/01/charming-db-cooper-suspect-sheridan-peterson-dies-at-94-spent-years-dedicated-to-political-causes.html)